Tidal works and prescribed tidal works

 Before you undertake a development application, you may be required to obtain consent from the owner of the land.

-To find out if owner’s consent is required for your development application refer to Development assessment—owner’s consent (PDF, 454KB).
+To find out if owner’s consent is required for your development application refer to Development assessment—owner’s consent fact sheet.

 If the development is for a private marine development on State land that adjoins private land you may will need to complete an Application form: Owner’s consent for tidal works on State land (DOCX, 114KB).